-Again, after the formalities I went off to explore.
+Again, after the formalities, I went off to explore.
 Now we were in open pasture farther along the river, which was shallower here and could easily be crossed.
 I set off for a hike into the forest nearby drinking in the wild surroundings.
-Thoughts of wolves were never far from my mind, especially given the many carcase littering the step…
+Thoughts of wolves were never far from my mind, especially given the many carcases littering the step…

 After dinner, we went to play basketball and drink beer with some local lads.
 Someone had erected a basketball hoop in a field and the local youngsters seemed to be pretty good.

-I had my own ger again and this time was thankfully left alone with nothing but thoughts of wolve and dogs and cattle….
+I had my own ger again and this time was thankfully left alone with nothing but thoughts of wolves and dogs and cattle….

 Journey back to Ulaanbaatar